eviarch/Blooooooooooooooog/README.md

 - this project use MIT license
 - blog posts use [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0) license
 - posts that in **notes** folder also use [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0) license
+- Background images and avatars are not allowed to be used.
+All rights reserved.